bryanbierce/create-react-component/README.md

 ## Thanks! :sparkles:

-I hope some others find this as convenient as I have and removes a little tedium :simple_smile:  If you find a bug or have a feature request please don't hesitate to submit an issue or @bryanbierce me on Twitter.
+I hope some others find this as convenient as I have and removes a little tedium :smile:  If you find a bug or have a feature request please don't hesitate to submit an issue or @bryanbierce me on Twitter.